laravel/pail/README.md

 #### `--message`

-You may also want to filter logs only by their message, using the `--message` option:
+To filter logs by only their message, you may use the `--message` option:

 ```bash
 php artisan pail --message="User created"